 - 1 tablespoon raw honey, or maple syrup

 - ¼ teaspoon black pepper

 - Pulse the bunch of cilantro, with the stems and leaves, in a food processor until chopped.

 - Add the remaining ingredients, except the oil, and pulse until smooth.
 Use a spatula to scrape down the sides.

-- With the blade running, slowing pour in the olive oil to help emulsify the dressing.
+- With the blade running, slowly pour in the olive oil to help emulsify the creamy sauce.